Policies for the Jurisdiction of the Law, Criminal Justice and Public Safety Committee

 NCSL strongly urges the federal government to avoid further placements in areas that are already heavily impacted with refugee or Entrant populations, experiencing a shortage of rental housing for low-income households, and experiencing overcrowding in the local school system.
+NCSL supports refugee placement policies that promote successful integration of refugees in the placement community.
+Placement should be tailored to give refugees economic, affordable housing, educational, language access, and community engagement opportunities in their new area.
 NCSL urges the federal government to continue to work with states on the issue of secondary migration.

 NCSL urges the federal government to continue the health screening that is currently provided to the refugees, where possible, before they arrive in the United States and to improve follow-up such as providing instruction for continued medical care to refugees in the home and increasing outreach to bridge language and cultural differences.
 State health screening support is critical and should not be eliminated.

-NCSL urges the federal government to coordinate and consult with state and local governments is an integral component of a successful placement policy and we urge the federal government to improve its efforts in this area.
+NCSL urges the federal government to coordinate and consult with state and local governments as an integral component of a successful placement policy and we urge the federal government to improve its efforts in this area.
 It is equally important to have the voluntary agencies and organizations representing refugees participate in this coordinated effort.
-NCSL supports extended protection to victims of trafficking, victims of domestic violence, and unaccompanied minors.
+NCSL supports extended protection for victims of trafficking, victims of domestic violence, and unaccompanied minors.
+NCSL supports continuing trafficking and domestic violence victim assistance programs through VOCA and other federal grants.

 CITIZENSHIP AND INTEGRATION

 Naturalization and Integration

-NCSL supports the promotion of citizenship as a national priority.
+NCSL supports the promotion of citizenship and reducing institutional barriers to citizenship as national priorities.
 Delays in citizenship applications are unjustified and costly to applicants.
 The federal government should allocate sufficient resources for more efficient citizenship adjudication and integration processes.
 The costs of becoming a citizen are excessive and a barrier to those working families who seek citizenship.
 NCSL strongly urges the federal government to assist the states in their efforts to promote naturalization and to address all barriers to naturalization.